SamirTalwar/webops-workshop/PLAYBOOK.md

 Instead, we're going to use an infrastructure automation tool.
 My favourite is [Ansible][], which is what we're going to use today, but there are plenty of others.
 The most popular are [Puppet][], [Chef][] and [SaltStack][].

 Ansible works over SSH, so there's nothing to do on the server.
 You just need it installed on the client, along with an *inventory* file.
-Let's create one now called *ansible/inventory*:
+Let's create one now called *ansible/inventory*.

+*[If you're being generous, give them a Cloudflare token for blue-green deployment later.
+If not, skip it and just include the first two variables.]*

 ```
-[aws]
+[all:vars]
+ansible_user=ubuntu
+ansible_ssh_private_key_file=~/.ssh/webops
+cloudflare_email=alice@example.com
+cloudflare_token=1234567890abcdefghijklmnopqrstuvwxyz
+domain=example.com
+subdomain=www

+[blue]
+<your Blue server IP address>  ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/webops

+[green]
-<your server IP address> ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/webops
+<your Green server IP address> ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/webops
 ```

 If you're on Windows, you can't run Ansible, but don't worry.
-SSH into your server, install Ansible (`sudo apt install ansible`), clone this repository and create an *ansible/inventory* file as follows:
+We'll simulate it.
+(In reality, you'd probably use a third box purely for provisioning.)
+So instead of the above, SSH into each server, install Ansible (`sudo apt install ansible`), clone this repository and create an *ansible/inventory* file as follows:

 ```
 [local]